roverandrew/solarSavings/README.md

 - The roof has 27 degrees of tilt.
 The correction factor is a result of this tilt.<br>
 <p>Formula: roofArea = (length) x (width+eavesLength) x (correctionFactor=1.118)</p>

+## Calculating Capacity

+### NREL Solar API

+The National Renewable Energy Laboratory's (NREL) PVWatts API is used to calculate the solar array's performance.
+It takes the following inputs:
+- A system size of 1, setting up the calculation based on production per 1000 watts of solar panels.
+- Module type: Premium (Assumption based on the assumed quality of Tesla's solar shingles.
+- Array type: Fixed (roof mounted).
+- Tilt: 27 degrees (Assumption.
+It is estimated to be the most common roof tilt angle, on average)
+- Azimuth: The azimuth is the angle between the north vector and the sun's vector on the horizontal plane.
+As a result, different side's of the house have different azimuth's.
+Since a Tesla Solar Roof is assumed to be evenly distributed across a roof, an azimuth of 0 degrees is used.
+0 degrees of azimuth is indicative of a roof that is completely flat.
+This is supposed to represent the differing azimuth's of each roof side cancelling eachother out.
+This is by far the biggest assumption.
+- Array type: Fixed (roof mounted).
+- Latitude and longitude.

+The return value from the API represents the estimated production of 1000 watts of solar panels at the inputted latitude and longitude.

+### Converting kilowatt-hours of usage into kilowatts of solar panels
+The estimated kWh output for a given user is divided by the PVWatts production estimate for 1kW of solar panels in a user's area.
+The result is the kW capacity required for the user's home.